cknutson12/TheDailyDev/PRIVACY_POLICY_TEMPLATE.md

 - Your data is stored securely using Supabase, which uses industry-standard security measures
 - We use encryption to protect your data in transit and at rest
-- Payment information is processed securely by Stripe and is not stored on our servers
+- Payment information is processed securely by Apple (App Store) and RevenueCat, and is not stored on our servers
 - We implement appropriate technical and organizational measures to protect your personal information

 ## Data Retention